Table of Contents

 Quartermaster, a deputy of the Chancellor of the Exchequer

-Rapier Marshal, a deputy of the Knight's Marshal
+Rapier Captain, a deputy of the Knight's Marshal

 Minister of Youth, a deputy of the Seneschal

 Youth Combat Marshal, a deputy of the Knight's Marshal

 Thrown Weapons Marshal, a deputy of the Knight's Marshal

 C) The Curia is defined as: Those people in attendance at a Baronial business meeting.

 D) The Populace of the Barony is defined as: Those who participate in Baronial activities